FVV fuel studies on eFuels to the point

 FVV study: eFuels play a crucial role in achieving climate targets

 From 2050, no net greenhouse gases are to be emitted in the EU.
-In a comprehensive series of studies commissioned by FVV e.V. // Science for a moving society(www.fvv-net.de), scientists have investigated energy carriers, i.e. everything that makes energy storable and transportable.
+In an extensive series of studies commissioned by FVV e.V. // Science for a moving society(www.fvv-net.de), scientists have examined energy carriers, i.e. everything that makes energy storable and transportable

 The surprising result:

-All the solutions examined offer a comparably high level of sustainability over this comprehensive observation horizon if they – including the complete, sustainable energy supply chain – be introduced equally quickly.
-Not the choice of climate-neutral drive technologies per se, but the speed of their introduction is absolutely decisive for achieving the goal of a GHG-neutral, climate-friendly and resource-conserving road transport in the EU.
-The FVV study was the first to investigate how sustainable Introduce technologies as quickly as possible under the most favorable legal conditions let The fastest way to achieve GHG-neutral mobility is through a clever mix of different Achieving Technology Pathways.
+All of the solutions examined offer a comparably high level of sustainability over this comprehensive observation horizon if they – including the complete, sustainable energy supply chain – are introduced at the same speed.
+It is not the choice of climate-neutral neutral drive technologies per se, but the speed of their introduction is absolutely crucial for for achieving the goal of GHG-neutral, climate-friendly and resource-conserving road transport in the EU. road transport in the EU.
+The FVV study was the first to examine how sustainable technologies can be introduced as quickly as possible under the most favorable legal framework conditions . let The fastest way to achieve GHG-neutral mobility is through a clever mix of different Achieving Technology Pathways.
 This means that even the ambitious German target of having to be climate neutral.
 Under ideal regulatory conditions (accelerated licensing procedures, long-term viable and attractive business models), this could even be achieved even before 2040.

-Fleet-compatible eFuels play a crucial role in the best possible technology mix for achieving climate targets, as they offer the unique option of making existing vehicles GHG-to operate neutrally.
+Fleet-compatible eFuels play a decisive role in the best possible technology mix to achieve the climate targets, as they offer the unique option of making existing vehicles GHG-neutral.neutral with regard to new issues.
 The establishment of extensive eFuel production over the next ten to twenty years is thus of crucial importance for achieving the climate targets.
 Thereby the Driving with eFuels is cheaper in the long term and tax-adjusted on balance than driving an electric car. driving.

 What actually is a life cycle analysis?

-When comparing electromobility with liquid or gaseous fuels , many studies on the topic of vehicle efficiency and sustainability only consider the use of the vehicle (tank-to-wheel).
-When power generation is also taken into account (Well-to-Wheel, source to wheel), the potential of sustainable fuels is often not considered with included.
-For example, the use of battery electric vehicles with different Stommixes calculated and then compared with vehicles with internal combustion engines, which are be operated exclusively with fossil fuels.
-In the process, the climate-friendly use of of eFuels with the argument that eFuels do not even exist.
-How quickly you complete energy systems – both greenhouse gas (GHG)-neutral electromobility and the production of GHG-neutral eFuels – is considered in practically no study.
-These analyses focus only on a particular stage of the life cycle or on specific technologies and thus inadequately capture the reality of GHG value chains.
-In particular, there is a lack of ramp-up scenarios with realistic introduction speeds of individual GHG Reduction Technologies.
+Many studies on the efficiency and sustainability of vehicles consider the following when making comparisons Between electromobility and liquid or gaseous fuels, only the use of liquid or gaseous fuels of the vehicle (tank-to-wheel).
+If energy generation is also taken into account (well-to-wheel), the potentials of sustainable fuels are often not considered with included.
+For example, the use of battery-powered electric vehicles with various Stommixes and then compared with vehicles with internal combustion engines that be operated exclusively with fossil fuels.
+The climate-friendly use of of eFuels with the argument that eFuels do not even exist.
+How quickly you complete energy systems – both greenhouse gas (GHG)-neutral electromobility and the production of production of new low-emission eFuels – is practically not considered in any study.
+These analyses focus only on a specific stage of the life cycle or on specific technologies technologies and therefore do not adequately capture the reality of the GHG supply chains.
+In particular, there is a lack of ramp-up scenarios with realistic introduction speeds for individual GHG reduction technologies.

-However, in order to seriously compare different forms of propulsion, a complete system life-cycle assessment (LCA,) must be applied ,which takes into account all GHG emissions generated throughout the life cycle of a product without exception (vehicle construction and scrapping, construction and operation of the entire energy infrastructure , i.e. wind turbines, solar panels, power lines, gas stations).
-In addition, it is mandatory that the of complete GHG-neutral technology pathways must be taken into account. be taken into account.
+However, in order to be able to make a serious comparison between different types of drive, a A complete system life cycle assessment (LCA) must be applied, which takes into account all GHG emissions generated throughout the entire life cycle of a product, without exception. (vehicle construction and scrapping, construction and operation of the entire energy infrastructure, i.e. wind turbines, solar panels, power lines, gas stations).
+In addition, the the achievable build-up speeds of complete technology paths must be taken into account.

 Source: FVV: How fast is sustainable?